Biden wants $886 billion defense budget with eyes on Ukraine and future wars | Law-Order

 The 2023 budget request asked for 61 F-35 jets made by Lockheed Martin and Congress increased that number to 77.
 Among the other top priorities for this budget are modernizing the U.S. nuclear "triad" of ballistic missile submarines, bombers and land-based missiles, shipbuilding and developing capabilities in space.

 The budget would benefit the biggest U.S. defense contractors including Lockheed, Raytheon, Northrop Grumman Corp and General Dynamics Corp.
-Some of that investment is funded by asking to retire equipment and older planes like A-10 Warthogs, which the U.S. withdrawal from Afghanistan last year has made less essential because they are vulnerable to more sophisticated enemies.
+Some of that investment is funded by asking to retire equipment such as two of the Navy's older Littoral Combat Ships, 32 of the Air Force's non-combat ready F-22 Raptor jet fighters and 42 older A-10 Warthogs, which the U.S. withdrawal from Afghanistan last year has made less essential because they are vulnerable to more sophisticated enemies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)